smartin85/ng-cli-hooks/README.md

 The ionic-cli uses hardcoded the `BrowserBuilder` from Angular for the `cordova-build`.
 This made it impossible to use `ng-cli-hooks` for the cordova-build.
 To force Ionic to use `ng-cli-hooks` we can replace `@ionic/ng-toolkit:cordova-build` with `ng-cli-hooks:cordova-build` in the `angular.json` file.

 ## Changelog
+### 7.0.0
+- Major version of ng-cli-hooks now equals the Angular version (use ng-cli-hooks@7.x.x to work with Angular 7.x.x)

 ### 1.1.0
 - added `ng-cli-hooks:cordova-build` for Ionic 4 projects.